elisa-amaral/Calculator-built-with-JavaScript-Constructor-Function/README.md

-# Calculator built with JavaScript Factory Function
+# Calculator built with JavaScript Constructor Function

-This project is a simple calculator that runs expressions of the four basic math operations, a refactoring of the Calculator built with JavaScript-Factory Function.
+This project is a refactoring of the [Calculator built with JavaScript-Factory Function]https://github.com/elisa-amaral/Calculator-built-with-JavaScript-Factory-Function.
+It's a simple calculator that runs expressions of the four basic math operations, built with the JavaScript Constructor Function.

 ## Project Link